 Smartphones give us access to galaxies of information.
 They are a portal to entertainment, a vehicle for communication, a multi-media recording device and a vast technological resource.
 It’s the way they are used is the problem.
 Instead of making people more awakened and smarter, over-dependence makes them sleepier and dumber.

 As with all great innovations, the technology itself is not inherently bad.
 It can be used for good or evil.
-With this in mind, ex-Google designer Tristan Harris is now spearheading a movement called Time Well Spent, with the stated mission of ‘realigning technology with humanity’s best interests’.
+With this in mind, ex-Google designer Tristan Harris is now spearheading The Center For Humane Technology, with the stated mission ‘to shift technology towards a more humane future that supports our well-being, democratic functioning, and shared information environment’.
 He and his team have created an excellent resource for those who want to take back control of their life.
-Click here if you want to know more: How to take control of your phone
+Click here if you want to know more: Take Control of Your Social Media Use.

 Clear Your Paper & Digital Clutter